 Any type they can get!
 Never pass up an opportunity to learn a new skill, hold a hand, or interact with a patient or a family member.
 Do anything and everything you can.

 - What does continuing education look like for you?

 A continuous process.
-I started out as a nursing assistant and have progressed through every level of nursing .
-LPN>ADN>BSN>MSN>DNP.
+I started out as a nursing assistant and have progressed through every level of nursing: LPN>ADN>BSN>MSN>DNP.
 My last three degrees were earned online and after my 55th birthday.
-Old dog being taught new tricks.
+An old dog being taught new tricks.
 I think it behooves every nurse to continually be learning new things.
 Maybe not in pursuit of another degree, but things relevant to practice and professional development.

-- How important is networking and what are some easy ways to stay connected to other marketers in your community?
+- How important is networking and what are some easy ways to stay connected to other nurses in your community?

 - How do you stay up to date with the latest advancements and technology in the nursing world?

-I follow a lot of professional organization on social media — Twitter in particular provides me with a vast amount of information.
-My professional organizations have journals, and I attend two to three conferences per year.
+I follow a lot of professional organizations on social media — Twitter in particular provides me with a vast amount of information.
+My professional organizations have journals, and I attend two or three conferences per year.